Dear MendMeShop,

 Aggressive sports can lead to meniscal injuries

 Forceful blows to the knee occur most frequently during activities such as rugby, football, baseball, soccer, basketball or racquet sports when you twist your knee, or slow down too quickly.
-A meniscus injury can result during a hit by forceful rotation of the knee while the foot is firmly planted and bearing weight.
-A meniscus tear can also occur from hyper flexion or hyperextension of your knee (flexion or extension beyond your knee's normal range of motion).
-Hyper flexion or hyperextension can occur during a car accident, while participating in sports or exercising, or during other low-impact activities if the knee is unstable.
+A meniscus injury can occur during a hit if the knee is forcefully rotated while the foot is firmly planted and bearing weight.
+A meniscus tear can also occur from hyperflexion or hyperextension of your knee (flexion or extension beyond your knee's normal range of motion).
+Hyperflexion or hyperextension can occur during a car accident, while participating in sports or exercising, or during other low-impact activities if the knee is unstable.

 These types of tears generally affect athletes or those under 40 years of age.
 A medial meniscus tear will frequently occur along with other injuries such as an MCL and/or ACL tear.
-The combined injuries are seen most often in contact sports, when an athlete gets hit on the outside of a bent knee.
+A combined knee injury is usually seen in contact sports when an athlete gets hit on the outside of a bent knee.
 A lateral meniscus tear will result more often from a knee that is bent (flexed) excessively and experiences full weight bearing, while the thighbone is turning outward; seen in sports such as skiing.

 Degeneration of the Fibrocartilage